-"Additional Rental" means the amounts specified as such in the Project Lease.
+"Additional Rental" means the amounts specified in the Project Lease.

-"Base Rental" means the amounts specified as such in the Project Lease, as such amounts may be adjusted from time to time in accordance with the terms of the Project Lease, and any amounts as may be specified in a supplement to the Project Lease in connection with Additional Certificates, but does not include Additional Rental.
+"Base Rental" means the amounts specified in the Project Lease, as such amounts may be adjusted from time to time in accordance with the terms of the Project Lease, but does not include Additional Rental.